Tanzan Shrine

 5 of 21 in Asuka And Sakurai

-Tanzan Shrine (談山神社, Tanzan Jinja) is set in the mountains near Sakurai and Asuka.
-It's dedicated to Fujiwara Kamatari, founder of the powerful Fujiwara clan, who played a major role in Japan’s government during the Heian Period.
-Although now a shrine, it was originally a temple called Tonomine, and only became a Shinto shrine in the Meiji Period when the government separated Buddhism and Shintoism.
+Tanzan Shrine (談山神社, Tanzan Jinja), located in the mountains near Sakurai and Asuka, is dedicated to Fujiwara Kamatari, the founder of the powerful Fujiwara clan.
+Kamatari played a crucial role in shaping Japan's government during the Heian Period.
+Originally a Buddhist temple known as Tonomine, the site transformed into a Shinto shrine during the Meiji Period when the government enforced the separation of Buddhism and Shintoism.
+This rich history gives the shrine unique cultural significance, blending both Shinto and Buddhist heritage.

-Climb about 100 steps from the torii gate to reach the main area.
-A highlight is the 13-story pagoda built in 1532, standing 17 meters tall.
-The shrine is especially beautiful in autumn, with red and gold leaves surrounding the open balcony of the main hall.
-During peak season in November, the grounds fill with visitors, and the approach to the shrine comes alive with local food stalls and souvenir shops.
+Visitors can ascend about 100 steps from the torii gate to reach the main shrine area.
+A standout feature of Tanzan Shrine is its 13-story pagoda, built in 1532 and standing 17 meters tall.
+The shrine is especially stunning during autumn when the surrounding foliage turns red and gold, creating a picturesque backdrop to the open balcony of the main hall.
+In November, the grounds become vibrant with visitors, food stalls, and souvenir shops, offering a lively atmosphere that adds to the shrine's charm.

 Hours and Fees